SteelSeries/gamesense-sdk/doc/api/json-handlers-screen.md

 * With an event data value of 15, the text values "15 frame 1" and "15 frame 2" will alternate every 200ms until a new event is received that writes to the screen.

+## Example: A handler to display custom text

+The following example shows you how to bind an event handler that shows custom text that is sent as context with the event data.

+	{
+		"device-type": "screened",
+		"mode": "screen",
+		"zone": "one",
+		"datas": [{
+			"has-text": true,
+			"arg": "(custom-text: (context-frame: self))}"
+		}
+	}

+When sending data to this handler, it is ideal to treat the `value` key of the data as an integer that monotonically increases each time data is sent.
+This ensures that value caching is bypassed and that the new custom text is displayed each time it is sent.

+To ensure that this handler works properly, it is necessary to send the `frame` key within the data for the event with a subkey `custom-text` that has a string value.
+See the "Context Data" section of the [Sending Events][api doc] document for details.

 [json-handlers]: /doc/api/writing-handlers-in-json.md "Writing Handlers in JSON"
 [api doc]: /doc/api/sending-game-events.md "Event API documentation"
 [zones-types]: /doc/api/standard-zones.md "Device types and zones"